Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 There is no longer a GIL, so this diagram doesn't have lock icons.
-Because there is no GIL, threads do not need to wait to acquire it, and multiple threads can simultanously call into the CPython C API.
+Because there is no GIL, threads do not need to wait to acquire it, and multiple threads can simultaneously call into the CPython C API.

 The icons indicating whether threads are attached or detached are still present.
 This is because it is still necessary to explicitly attach and detach